Thursday 16 May 1940

 Following a disastrous meeting with British Prime Minister Churchill (see below), French Prime Minister Paul Reynaud replaces General Gamelin with General Weygand - who is unfamiliar with the condition of the campaign and must fly up from Syria.

 The Wehrmacht is moving with lightning speed.
 The Blitzkrieg is at its height, with the Luftwaffe blazing a trail for fast mobile forces.
 The speed of the panzers is preventing a coherent Allies response.
 Nobody really knows where the front is from hour to hour, and this prevents effective counter-measures.
-French attempts to counter-attack are hampered by refugees clogging the roads, an inability to know precisely where the Germans are, and roads littered with the destruction already caused by the German panzers, artillery and Luftwaffe.
+French attempts to counter-attack are hampered by refugees clogging the roads, an inability to know precisely where the Germans are, and roads littered with the destruction already caused by the German panzers, artillery, and Luftwaffe.

 In France, "Fast Heinz" Guderian is now 60 miles west of Sedan, at Montcornet and around St. Quentin.
 General Hoth has his XV Panzer Corps, led by Erwin Rommel's 7th Panzer Division, a little further north in the Avesnes-sur-Helpe/Cambrai vicinity.
 As part of his move forward, Rommel's panzers serendipitously cut through the French 5th Motorised Infantry Division which is conveniently bivouacked on both sides of the very road that Rommel is using.
 Rommel destroys the French unit, leaving it with just 3 tanks as it retreats in disarray.

 The Germans are also waging a campaign against the Maginot Line.
-Around mid-day, artillery of the 71st Infantry Division begins shelling the town of Villy and a fortress of the Line that overlooks it called La Ferté.
+Around mid-day, the artillery of the 71st Infantry Division begins shelling the town of Villy and a fortress of the Line that overlooks it called La Ferté.

 In Belgium, the Allies retreat from the Dyle Line to a new line on the Scheldt River, which was their jumping-off point before springing forward to the Dyle Line.
 This effectively abandons Belgium to the Wehrmacht.

 At Gembloux, the day's battle ends in a tactical stalemate, but a strategic victory for the Germans.
 The French line is never pierced and they batter the attacking Germans, but the deteriorating situation west of Sedan imperils the Allied lines of communication.
 At dusk, the French are ordered back to the French border to protect their own flanks.
-The failure to finish off the French today, though, has huge negative consequences in coming weeks for the Germans.
+The failure to finish off the French today, though, has huge negative consequences in the coming weeks for the Germans.

 |Map noting German advances in France and the Low Countries between 10 and 16 May 1940.
 (US Military Academy).|